 The most common side effects of TMS therapy for depression are mild and temporary, and may include headaches, scalp discomfort, and dizziness.
 These side effects usually go away shortly after the session is over.

-TMS therapy gave hope and brought healing to Vickie and Desiree - Magstim Patients
+TMS therapy gave hope and brought healing to Rod and Desiree - Real Magstim Patients